Inc-G/Q_learning_briscola/README.md

 ### Briscola gui:

+In this folder there is a _very basic_ flask application + html page to play vs the deterministic model, vs the random model, and vs the best MLP model I trained.

-Play interactively with my MLP best model.
+Play against my MLP best model!
 To do that you need Flask 2.0.1, tensorflow >= 2.4.0, numpy, pandas, scikit-learn.
-The server-side is in Briscola_app.py, the client side is the html page Briscola.html in the folder "templates".
+The server-side is in Briscola_app.py, the client-side is the html page Briscola.html in the folder "templates".
 You might want to (1) have the model downloaded in the same folder where Briscola_app.py is and (2) if you are on Windows you might need to change the localhost address from 0.0.0.0 to 127.0.0.1 in Briscola.html.
+The html page can be improved :)